clegaspi/saml_reader/README.md

 3. If you installed in editable mode, you should be good to go.
 If you did not install in editable mode, run `pip install .` in the root directory of the repository.

 ---

+### Workaround for Apple M Chips

+There is presently an issue with `libxmlsec1` versions => 1.3.0 and Apple Silicon which results in a required dependency `lxml` when `cpython` attempts to compile it, resulting in an ungraceful failure.
+The following workaround has been tested successfully with a Macbook Pro M1 Pro and Python 3.10+.
+This involves downgrading `xmlsec` to a known working version (`1.2.37`).

+1. Install the required `xmlsec` dependencies above.
+2. Clone the repository locally with `git clone`.
+3. Create a virtual environment such as [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) or [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) using Python 3.9+ and activate it.
+4. `brew edit libxmlsec1` and replace the entire contents of the brew package with the following [gist](https://raw.githubusercontent.com/Homebrew/homebrew-core/7f35e6ede954326a10949891af2dba47bbe1fc17/Formula/libxmlsec1.rb)
+5. `brew unlink libxmlsec` and `brew uninstall libxmlsec1`
+6. Force a clean installation with `brew install /opt/homebrew/Library/Taps/homebrew/homebrew-core/Formula/libxmlsec1.rb`
+7. Trigger a clean installation of the pip package with `pip install . --no-cache-dir`

+Thank you to @josh-allan for identifying this workaround.

 ## Running the web app